Pros of a Wedding Bouquet Toss:

 Something old, something new, something borrowed, something blue.
 Weddings are full of traditions.
 Many of these traditions you’ll want to take part in because of that bridal feeling.
 But others, you may be reconsidering.

 One of the many traditions we hear about is the bouquet and garter toss.
-These traditions involve throwing the bouquet and garter into a crowd of single guests on your dance floor.
-The bouquet and garter toss are one of the traditions that couples tend to toss (no pun intended) quicker than other traditions – like the first dance or wedding reception toasts.
+These involve throwing the bouquet and garter into a crowd of single guests on your dance floor.
+These are the traditions that couples tend to toss (no pun intended) quicker than other traditions – like the first dance or wedding reception toasts.